-1 Our research methodology here is structured around two issues: the search for bibliographic material about publishing in post-war Spain (Hurtley, Moret, Parcerisas), and the exhaustive revision of editorial catalogues provided by the Biblioteca de Catalunya (Janés, Caralt, Seix Barral, Destino), to whom the authors would like to express their gratitude.
+2 Our research methodology here is structured around two issues: the search for bibliographic material about publishing in post-war Spain (Hurtley, Moret, Parcerisas), and the exhaustive revision of editorial catalogues provided by the Biblioteca de Catalunya (Janés, Caralt, Seix Barral, Destino), to whom the authors would like to express their gratitude.

-2 Hereafter, 'the Civil War'.
+3 Hereafter, 'the Civil War'.

-3 Please see López Guix for more information on the publication of the first translation of Poe in the Spanish milieu.
+4 Please see López Guix for more information on the publication of the first translation of Poe in the Spanish milieu.

-in Watson: 10), and the next minute an interesting centre for "transcontinental gossip" (Mellow: 170).
+witnesses the arrival not only of the translations of texts, but also of the great names of North-American literature, who find their personal meeting point in Gertrude Stein's Parisian atélier.
+Stein became, if anything, a powerful link for the literary expatriates known today as 'the Lost Generation' and, thus, the great mistress/lady of one of the most famous literary salons of all ages: a space which could one minute be described as a museum (walls coated with Picasso and Matisse bore witness to this), " except there was a big fireplace and it was warm and comfortable" (Hemingway in Watson: 10), and the next minute an interesting centre for "transcontinental gossip" (Mellow: 170).
 Whether museum or social venue, Stein's and Toklas's atelier in Paris became an operations centre to which Sherwood Anderson and Ernest Hemingway, among others, went on their own literary and personal piligrimage.
 The physical presence in Paris, the arty place-to-be at that time, invested North-American literature with a new, international dimension comparable to that of the 'great' European literature allowing it to overcome the recurrent inferiority complex which prevailed in North-American letters from the 19th century.